 My name is Dennis Chu and I am an aeronautical engineer currently working in central Florida.
-I graduated from Purdue University in May 2012 and absolutely loved the four years that I spent there.
-I love to cook and I love to eat, both of which certainly help to fuel the contents of this food blog.
+I love to cook and I love to eat, with both activities helping to fuel the contents of this food blog.

 When I was 5, my mom got me this kids’ cookbook from Barnes & Noble that I used to read endlessly from cover-to-cover.
 It was an awesome book, filled with these recipes and all this artwork.
 My mom even tells me that the cookbook helped me improve my ability to read and speak English (I spoke Cantonese growing up).
 I always remember how much fun I had baking recipes from that cookbook, whether it be muffins or brownies or cookies, and that love of making food continued on as I began to watch my dad cook dinner during the weeknights.
 You could say that I went from mixing bowls and the oven to frying pans and the stovetop.